Wholesale Market Update

 The first GB energy supply fixed deal, Fixed 12 Emerald, begins expiring later this month.
 Customers coming to the end of that deal are going to be faced with a hefty increase of £261 on their energy bill.
 We expect that GB energy supply has a large proportion of its customers on this tariff.
 A £261 increase for say 10,000 customers brings in incremental revenue and profit of £2.6m.

-"Average savings from energy switching are still close to £300, but falling quickly as the price of the cheapest energy deals increases.
+"Average savings from energy switching are still close to £300, but falling quickly as the price of the best energy deals increases.
 There is little point hanging around and getting caught with a hefty and over-priced energy bill particularly as winter approaches.
 It really is time to get yourself a discounted fixed deal, and to do it quickly.""

 Joe Malinowski continued;

 "Customers of GB Energy supply need to be particularly careful.
-Customers coming to the end of a fixed deal stand to see their energy bill increase by a whopping 33%.
+Customers coming to the end of a fixed energy deal stand to see their energy bill increase by a whopping 33%.
 They should take early steps to make sure they are not caught out by this price increase.
 There are currently no exit penalties for leaving GB energy supply so leaving early may be the prudent option."

 Cheapest deal in market as at the first day of the month

-Based on Ofgem average usage profile
+Based on Ofgem average energy usage profile

 Excludes tariffs with less than 12 months duration